 At work, three in 20 LGBTQIA+ women and six in 20 LGBTQIA+ men feel their sexual orientation could harm their professional prospects.
 It’s up to companies to create a safe, inclusive environment year-round for everyone—especially members of the LGBTQIA+ community, who often face discrimination in many areas of the personal and, occasionally, professional lives.
 This could mean making sure health care coverage is fully inclusive to all identities (and their partners) and making sure people of all identities have the same opportunities for growth and are paid what their non-LGBTQIA+ contemporaries are paid.
 (We’ll dig into more examples in a moment.)

-The fight for equal rights and the need for community advocacy happens year-round; not just one month out of the year.
+The fight for equal rights and the need for community advocacy happens year-round—well after Pride months ends.

 How Companies Can Avoid Pinkwashing or Rainbow-Washing